 Now when you know a bit more about the health benefits of the main ingredients go grab a bowl and let’s make this vegan blueberry bread! 🙂

-Vegan Blueberry Bread with Yoghurt – (Oil-free and nut-free)Course: Dessert, BreakfastDifficulty: Easy
+Vegan Blueberry Bread Recipe – (Oil-free and nut-free)Course: Dessert, BreakfastDifficulty: Easy

 This vegan blueberry loaf cake is deliciously moist, healthy, oil-free, nut-free, and refined sugar-free.
 It can be served as a dessert, breakfast on-the-go, or an afternoon snack.